Rede Telecine

-Rede Telecine ("[the] Telecine Network[s]") is a Brazilian premium television network owned by Canais Globo, a division of Grupo Globo, jointly with Hollywood studios Paramount Pictures, Universal Pictures, Metro-Goldwyn-Mayer, and Walt Disney Studios.
+Telecine is a Brazilian premium television network owned by Globo, a division of Grupo Globo.
+Until 2024, the company was co-owned by Hollywood studios.

 The network consists of six channels, airing primarily theatrically released motion pictures from its studio owners and other Brazilian distributors, such as Globo Filmes, Paris Filmes, Califórnia Filmes, and Europa Filmes, as well as having the premium second-run content rights to Sony Pictures and Warner Bros.
-Pictures (first-run rights are held by its competitor HBO, corporate sibling of Warner Bros. – both part of Warner Bros.
+Pictures (first-run rights are held by its main competitor HBO, both part of Warner Bros.
 Discovery).

-The Telecine Networks
+Telecine Channels

 Telecine Premium

 The flagship channel, one of the first four Globosat channels (as Telecine, with Multishow, GNT and TopSport – now SporTV), focused on recent film releases of many genres.
 Renamed Telecine 1 in 1997, with the launch of the other four channels, and several years later, was renamed once again to its current name.

+At launch, Telecine signed contracts with numerous production companies, from majors (Columbia, Warner Bros., Paramount, MGM) to independent studios (Orion, Savern, New World) as well as an initial package of 150 Brazilian titles.
+In its first year, the channel benefitted from TV Globo's extensive back catalog of 10,000 titles, whose permanent rights were already acquired.
+Since there were no advertisements in its initial phase, slots between movies were being filled up with trivia segments, interviews and news from an exclusive reporter in Hollywood.
+It was the only channel of the network until 1997, when it was upgraded to a five-channel package.